erickeliab/PhotoStudio-site/readme.md

 This website is ideally for photo studio owner to manage their businesses.
 It includes essential functionalities as far as photo shoot business is concerned

 ## Business Process ##
-The owner (admin) wanted to have a website that would help them create read and update
+The owner (admin) wanted to have a website that would help them **create**, **read** and **update**
-    1. Photos
+1. Photo
 2. Services
 3. Transactional Records
 4. Reports
 5. Users and their corresponding access rights
 6. Orders
 7. Messages
 8. Discounts

-Also functionlity to enable the customers
+__Also functionlity to enable the customers__
 1. To press order for the services
 2. To view their orders

 ## Development Strategy ##